אִם יִרְצֶה הַשֵּׁם

 | OTHER THAN | Invalid operational mode | Exhaustive disjunctions with no default |

-Example—preventing "NO [safety monitoring]":
+Example, preventing "NO [safety monitoring]":

-import ( "list" "strings" ) #MonitoredWorkload: { // The ! means: must be specified, no default metricsPort: int & >1024 & <65536 healthEndpoint: string & =~"^/health" alertingRules: [...string] & list.MinItems(1) // Derived: monitoring must be reachable _monitoringValid: ports.containerPort == metricsPort }
+import ( "list" ) #MonitoredWorkload: { // A field with a type constraint but no value means CUE requires it; // omitting it produces _|_ at vet time. metricsPort: int & >1024 & <65536 healthEndpoint: string & =~"^/health" alertingRules: [...string] & list.MinItems(1) }

-import ( "list" "strings" ) // For safety-critical redundancy: diverse implementations required #DiverseRedundancy: { channels: [...#Channel] & list.MinItems(2) // All channels must have distinct implementations _implementations: [for c in channels {c.implementation}] _unique: list.Unique(_implementations) & { len(this) == len(channels) // No duplicates } } #Channel: { implementation: string // e.g., "vendorA-v1.2", "vendorB-v3.4" nodeSelector: topology.kubernetes.io/zone: string // Zones must differ across channels }
+import ( "list" ) // Two or more channels required; all must have distinct implementations #DiverseRedundancy: { channels: [...#Channel] & list.MinItems(2) // list.UniqueItems is the correct CUE built-in _implCheck: list.UniqueItems([for c in channels {c.implementation}]) } #Channel: { implementation: string // e.g., "vendorA-v1.2", "vendorB-v3.4" nodeSelector: "topology.kubernetes.io/zone": string }

 5. Implementation in Production Environments